AhndreWalters/CodeAlpha_Cybersecurity-Internship-Tasks/CodeAlpha_NetworkIntrusionDetectionSystem/README.md

 # Network Intrusion Detection System

-Network Intrusion Detection System (NIDS) set up with Snort as Task 4 for the CodeAlpha Cyber Security Internship.
-This system monitors network traffic in real-time, detects suspicious activity using custom rules for ICMP ping, port scans, and SSH brute force attempts, and implements automated response mechanisms to block malicious IP addresses.
-Includes configuration files, custom rules, and response scripts for continuous threat monitoring.
+A Network Intrusion Detection System (NIDS) built with Suricata as Task 4 for the CodeAlpha Cyber Security Internship.
+This system monitors network traffic in real-time, detects suspicious activity using custom rules, and implements automated response mechanisms to block potential threats.

 ### Features